-Special Revenue Funds - The Special Revenue Funds account for program revenues and expenditures related to grant programs.
-The primary source of revenue is federal grant monies.
+Special Revenue Fund - The Special Revenue Fund accounts for program revenues and expenditures related to grant programs.
+The primary sources of revenue are federal and state grants.

 Federal Lunch Program Fund - The Federal Lunch Program Fund accounts for program revenues and expenditures related to the District's lunch program.
-The primary source of revenue is federal grant monies and charges for services.
+The primary source of revenue is federal grants and charges for services.